xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 >
 *  Enter a Relative url to indicate where your tutorial should end up, eg. https://xrdocs.github.io/application-hosting/tutorials/tutorial-sample
 *  Enter the Author name in full as entered in the database.
 Read the warning below if you're not set up as an author for the website
+*  Provide an excerpt to briefly describe your document
 *  The published checkbox should be checked if you want your tutorial to show up on the website, upon the next save.
 *  Use Tags (some pre-populated, you can add more on your own) to give some context to your document and make it searchable.
 {: .notice}

 >